Regina Lapate

 Research

-A hallmark of the human condition is the experience of continuously shifting emotional spaces.
-These spaces are both endogenous and exogenous: We carry with us affective dispositions (moods and action tendencies) that continually interact with external emotional signals.
-Together, these emotional states and signals profoundly color our everyday lives, sculpting sensory information processing and informing the selection of behavioral goals.
+A hallmark of the human condition is the experience of dynamically shifting emotional spaces.
+These spaces are both endogenous and exogenous: We carry with us affective dispositions that continually interact with external emotional signals.
+Together, these emotional states and signals profoundly color our everyday lives, sculpting sensory information processing, and informing the selection of behavioral goals.

-- How do representations in distinct prefrontal regions modulate emotional behavior?
+· How do neural representations in distinct prefrontal regions modulate goal-directed behavior?

-To answer these questions, we use a multimodal approach that emphasizes causal inference, and includes transcranial magnetic stimulation, recordings of peripheral physiology, electroencephalography, and functional neuroimaging—often combined with behavioral assays and analyses anchored in individual differences.
-The long term goal of our research program is to uncover basic mechanisms underlying function and dysfunction in emotion generation and regulation that promote resilience and are at the core of mood, anxiety, and addiction disorders—therefore ultimately informing their optimal intervention.
+To answer these questions, we use a multimodal approach that emphasizes causal inference, and includes transcranial magnetic stimulation (TMS), recordings of electroencephalography, peripheral physiology, and functional neuroimaging (fMRI)—often combined with behavioral assays and analyses of individual differences.
+The long term goal of our research program is to uncover basic affective and cognitive mechanisms that promote adaptive functioning and reduce vulnerability to psychopathology.

 Selected Publications